 Why Does Donor Egg IVF Fail?

-An abnormality within your uterus can be the cause your donor eggs to not successfully develop into a fetus, this can be due to conditions like endometriosis or an intrauterine adhesion amongst other diseases or illnesses.
+An abnormality within your uterus can cause your donor eggs to not successfully develop into a fetus.
+This can be due to conditions like endometriosis or an intrauterine adhesion, amongst other diseases or illnesses, all of which are usually checked before proceeding with IVF.

-There are quite a few immune system disorders that can cause the donor eggs to stop developing or can cause miscarriages after the fertilized egg or embryo is transferred into your uterus.
+There are quite a few immune system disorders that can cause the donor eggs to stop developing or can cause miscarriages after the fertilised egg or embryo is transferred into your uterus.

-These types of disorders can cause major vaginal bleeds, this is a common cause of miscarriages with donor eggs.
+These types of disorders can cause major vaginal bleeds.
+This is a common cause of miscarriages with donor eggs.
+However, this is rare, as patients are put on blood thinners before IVF.

-For other reasons that donor egg IVF can fail please consult your doctor.
+The reasons for failure can also be on a case to case basis.
+For other reasons that donor egg IVF can fail, please consult your doctor.

-What are the Pros and Cons of Using Donor Egg?
+What Are the Pros and Cons of Using Donor Eggs?

 There can be a lot of pros and cons when using donor eggs, these are important to know before you make the decision to follow through with this treatment: